kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 ---
 layout: post
-title: Denon DRA-F109 meets Raspberry Pi
+title: Hacking Denon DRA-F109 remote connector
 ---

 Recently I bought Denon DRA-F109 Stereo Receiver.
-In this post I describe how the receiver may be integrated with Raspberry Pi by using receiver's *Remote Connector*, enabling to use Denon remote to control both devices and other features, such as alarm clock built into the DRA-F109, dimmer and power control.
+In this post I describe how the receiver may be integrated with Raspberry Pi by using receiver's *Remote Connector*, enabling to use Denon remote to control both devices.
+Integration covers also alarm clock built into the DRA-F109, display dimmer, sleep timer and power control, as it was native Denon system device.

 ----

+### Hardware setup

 The device itself is only tuner with amplifier.
 It also has couple of external inputs (2 coaxial, 1 optical and 2 analog).
 The other parts F109 system are CD player (DCD-F109) and network player (DNP-F109) that are connected using coaxial inputs.
 The remote control bundled with DRA-F109 is an overkill for just amplifier, but you can connect all three devices if they are connected using *Remote Connector* cable which is 3.5 mm TRS connector.